-Adjustable Rate Mortgages (ARMs) are 30-year loans in which the borrower makes an initial monthly principal & interest payment (P&I) for a period of 1, 3, 5, 7, or 10 years, depending on which ARM option you choose.
-Often times, the interest rate during this initial period is lower than that of a fixed rate loan, which is one of the appealing features of an adjustable rate mortgage.
+Adjustable Rate Mortgages (ARMs) are 30-year loans in which the borrower makes an initial monthly principal & interest payment (P&I) for a period of 1, 3, 5, 7, or 10 years, depending on which ARM term option you choose.
+The interest rate during this initial period is usually lower than that of a fixed rate loan, saving you thousands and significantly reducing the cost of your mortgage - which is one of the many benefits of choosing an ARM.

-At the end of the 1, 3, 5, 7, or 10-year period, your adjustable rate mortgage “adjusts” each year thereafter.
+At the end of the 1, 3, 5, 7, or 10-year period, your rate “adjusts” up or down each year thereafter based on market conditions.
 Each year, the amount of your interest rate is determined by adding the Index (e.g., 1-year LIBOR rate) plus a Margin (e.g., 2% or 2.25%).

 ARMs are usually named by the length of time the interest rate remains fixed and how often the interest rate is subject to adjust thereafter.
 For example, a 5/1 ARM, the 5 represents the initial 5-year period your interest rate remains fixed, while the 1 shows that the interest rate is subject to adjust once per year thereafter.

 What happens if interest rates start to increase?

 Fortunately, ARMs are capped - giving you some built-in protection by limiting how much your interest rate can go up or down each year (2% for Conventional ARMs, 1% for FHA/VA ARMs), and over the life of the loan (6% for Conventional ARMs, 5% for FHA/VA ARMs).

 Calculate how much money is available from your home using our Reverse Mortgage Calculator.

 Still have questions?
 Don’t worry we’ll help – just call 1-800-875-7334 or simply fill out the form.
 We’ll answer your questions and let you know your options.